AyoDevHub/AyoDevHub/README.md

 I enjoy turning ideas into real, working products that solve problems.

-My core stack is Python, and I primarily work with Django and Django REST Framework to build robust backend systems and APIs.

 I also rely on tools like Notion and Claude to organize ideas, plan projects, and stay productive.

 I have several projects in progress, with many more on the way.
 I'm always exploring new ideas and improving my craft.

-I'm open to collaboration and enjoy working in team environments.
+I'm open to internships, junior roles, collaboration and enjoy working in team environments.

+---

+### Tools and Tech

+- Python
+- Django, Django REST Framework
+- Postman, Notion, Git
+- SQLite, PostgreSQL

+---

 ### Fun Facts:
-- I enjoy contemporary art
+- 🎨 I enjoy contemporary art
-- I listen to indie rock and R&B
+- 🎧 I listen to indie rock and R&B
-- I like building and experimenting with new ideas
+- 🛠️ I like building and experimenting with ideas
-- Hobbies: music, reading, and creating things
+- 📚 Hobbies: music, reading, and creating things
 <!--
 **AyoDevHub/AyoDevHub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.